 On the southern slopes of the eastern Himalayas, Bhutan is made up of snowy peaks, rolling meadows, and precipitous river gorges.
-The country’s tallest peaks are located in the icy north region, which gradually give way to the fertile hills of central Bhutan and the subtropical plains at the southern border.
-Beautifully preserved by strict environmental protection, this rough, changing landscape not only makes for panoramic vistas but provides a habitat for rare species such as snow leopards, macaque monkeys, and black-necked cranes.
+The country’s tallest peaks are located in the icy northern region, which gradually give way to the fertile hills of central Bhutan and the subtropical plains at the southern border.
+Beautifully preserved by strict environmental protection, this rough, diverse landscape not only makes for panoramic vistas but is also a habitat for rare species such as snow leopards, macaque, and black-necked cranes.

 Most of Bhutan’s population lives in the green river valleys of the central highlands.
 The capital city, Thimphu, is located in western central Bhutan.
-Also in the west are the tranquil town of Paro and the grand old capital city of Punakha, where some of Bhutan’s most imposing dzongs stand tall after centuries.
+Also in the west are the tranquil town of Paro and the former capital city of Punakha, where some of Bhutan’s most imposing dzong have been standing tall for centuries.

-Click on a city to discover more about travel in magical Bhutan.
+Click on a city to discover more about travel in Bhutan.